qkm2000/sc4001-project/README.md

 In this project, we aim to develop a robust model capable of classifying URLs as either malicious or non-malicious.
 With the rise of cyber threats, accurately identifying malicious URLs is crucial for enhancing online security and preventing phishing attacks.

 ## Approach
 We leverage the ByT5 tokenizer and model, utilizing frozen weights to retain the knowledge from pre-training while focusing on our specific classification task.
-A classification layer is added on top of the ByT5 architecture to predict the nature of the URLs.
-This approach allows us to harness the capabilities of deep learning and transfer learning effectively, improving our model's accuracy and performance.
+A classification head is added on top of the ByT5 architecture to predict the nature of the URLs.
+This approach allows us to harness the capabilities of deep learning and transfer learning effectively, improving our model's accuracy and performance while reducing computational requirements.

 ## Objectives
 * To create a reliable model for identifying malicious URLs.